ether-camp/ethereum-harmony/README.md

 ### New JSON-RPC methods:
  - *ethj_getTransactionReceipt* - method useful for debugging sending transactions.
 Shows cause message in case of transaction has been rejected by node verification.

-### Testing JSON-RCP

-Testing JSON-RPC is tricky because tests are NodeJS based and located in https://github.com/ethereum/rpc-tests

-Harmony should be started with main class *com.ethercamp.harmony.jsonrpc.TestApplication*.
-Then *rpc-tests* should be configured launched.
-More description located in *TestApplication* class.

 ### Wallet